 I have lived in central Mexico on and off for about a decade with my family, here full-time since late 2018.
 Because the Mexican currency has dropped so much against the dollar, it is cheaper here now than when I first visited in 2002.
 The peso generally trades between 18 and 21 to the dollar now.
 This makes our closest neighbor to the south a screaming bargain anytime you go to a restaurant, buy a beer, take a taxi, get a haircut, or hire a carpenter.

-You can stay 180 days on a tourist visa in Mexico, then get another 180 just by leaving and coming back.
+You can stay 180 days on a tourist visa in Mexico, in theory anyway, then get another 180 just by leaving and coming back.
 Just be advised they’ve tightened up a bit on this lately depending on the mood of the immigration person when you enter, so you need to ask for 180 days and say why rather than just assuming you’ll get it.
-If you can show a good enough income, the residency process is straightforward if you want to stick around.
+If you can show a good enough income, the residency process in Mexico is straightforward if you want to stick around.

 Have Honduras to Yourself

 Honduras doesn’t get much good press anymore because the two main cities are very dangerous places.
 It’s much more mellow on the islands of Roatan and Utila, famous for their diving and beaches, or other spots like Ceiba and Copan.
-If you’re willing to look past the news headlines, this is a cheap place to live in the tropics.
+If you’re willing to look past the news headlines, this is a cheap place to live in the tropics, in some ways the best value in Central America.
 Even on Roatan, one social security check would be enough to cover basic living expenses and then some.
 After all, the average salary for Hondurans is less than $500 per month.
+So the average rent can’t go much beyond that except in tourist-only areas.

 Panama Living Outside the Capital